timonzi/openapi-schema-reproducer/README.md

 The problem: I have the `ref` definition and also the properties and methods of `UseNativeType`.

+Side notes:
-Side note: I don't understand why methods are part of the schema!?
+* I don't understand why methods are part of the schema!?
+* When I use `type = SchemaType.STRING` it works fine, but this was not needed with Quarkus 3.15.4

 #### Expected schemas